 Amended and Restated as of February 25, 2016)

 I. General Focus

-The Regulatory Policy and Operations Committee (the "Committee") shall provide assistance to the Board of Directors ("Board") of Duke Energy Corporation (the "Corporation") in fulfilling its responsibilities with respect to its oversight of the Corporation's regulatory strategy and public policy positions, including non-nuclear regulated utilities' operations; environmental, health and safety issues; and major regulated projects.
+The Regulatory Policy and Operations Committee (the "Committee") shall provide assistance to the Board of Directors ("Board") of Duke Energy Corporation (the "Corporation") in fulfilling its responsibilities with respect to its oversight of the Corporation's environmental, health and safety matters and non-nuclear regulated operations, including strategy, public policy positions, and operational risk.

 II.
 Structure and Operations

 The Committee shall be comprised of three or more members of the Board.

 Each member of the Committee shall be appointed by the Board and shall serve until such member's successor is duly elected and qualified or until such member's earlier resignation or removal.
 The members of the Committee may be removed, with or without cause, by majority vote of the Board.